readthescripture.com

 Names, self-descriptions, deeds, warnings, law, and the testimony of Jesus — five witnesses read together across both Testaments.
 What the portrait shows, what it cannot absorb, and why the popular Old Testament / New Testament contrast collapses under a full reading.

-Theme Study · Grace
+Thematic Study · Pastoral

 Mercy That Overflows